|

 oil production, thus driving down the price of Soviet and Rumanian crude,

 named after him.
-Extensively researched, and confirmed by declassified
+Cites declassified

-Soviet Politburo documents. |
+Soviet Politburo documents in its support. |

 |

-AND THE SECURITATE: Coercion and Dissent in Romania, 1965-1989, by
+Ceausescu and the Securitate: Coercion and Dissent in Romania, 1965-1989, by

 Dennis Deletant.